helakelas/cdap/cdap-docs/admin-manual/source/security/authorization.rst

   the entity.
 - A **delete** operation on an entity requires *ADMIN* on the entity.
 Note that if the deletion operation will delete multiple entities, *ADMIN* is required on all the entities.
-For example, delete on a namespace requires *ADMIN* on all entities in the namespace.
+For example, delete on a namespace requires *ADMIN* on all entities in the namespace, and the namespace itself.
 - An **execute** operation on a program requires *EXECUTE* on the program.
 - A **list** or **view** operation (such as listing or searching applications, datasets, streams, artifacts) only returns those entities that the logged-in user has at least one (*READ*,